Oftox/wikipedia-scraper/README.md

 # wikipedia-scraper
-Wikipedia scraper implemented in python with TUI and support for multiple languages.
+It is a Wikipedia scraper implemented in python with text-based user interface and support for multiple languages.

 It uses the "[requests](https://pypi.org/project/requests/)" library for scraping the HTML of wikipedia.org, and "[BeautifulSoup4](https://pypi.org/project/beautifulsoup4/)" for parsing the HTML.

 ## Usage